AshKai/nn_code/README.md

-# nNeural Network for MNIST
+# Neural Network for MNIST
+trand, valid and test batches